J.C. Johnson House

 J. C. Johnson House was a historic home located at Muncie, Indiana.
 It was designed by the noted Fort Wayne architectural firm Grindle & Weatherhogg and built in 1897.
-It is a large 2 1/2-story brick dwelling with Queen Anne and Romanesque Revival style design elements.
+It is a two-and-a-half-story brick dwelling with Queen Anne and Romanesque Revival style design elements.
 It features a projecting tower, two-story bay constructed of limestone, four slender chimneys, and a slate roof with decorative ridge trim.

 The home is named for its most famous resident, John C. Johnson, a prominent local businessman originally from New York.
 His brother and business partner, Abbott Johnson, founded the Warner Gear Company, which later formed BorgWarner.

-It was added to the National Register of Historic Places in 1982, and was delisted in 2018.
+It was added to the National Register of Historic Places in 1982, and delisted in 2018.
 It is located in the Goldsmith C. Gilbert Historic District.